-Every two years we carry out an internal review and evaluation of our corporate and academic governance arrangements to ensure there is compliance with: (i) the CUC 'The Higher Education Code of Governance'5 (on an "apply or explain" basis); and (ii) the Office for Students Regulatory Framework, Notices and Advice6.
+Every two years we carry out an internal review and evaluation of our corporate and academic governance arrangements, co-ordinated and overseen by the Nominations and Governance Committee, to ensure there is compliance with: (i) the CUC 'The Higher Education Code of Governance' (on an "apply or explain" basis); and (ii) the Office for Students Regulatory Framework, Notices and Advice.
+This will include self-assessment by each body in the corporate and academic governance structure, and review of their terms of reference and membership.